Your search did not match any results.

 Datasets associated with a specific transfer job can only be moved into one designated bucket.
 If you need to upload your data to multiple Object Storage buckets, you must create multiple transfer jobs.

 After each use, the transfer appliance is secure wiped using industry-standard processes before the appliance is returned to usable inventory.
 The transfer appliance is secure wiped even if the same tenant is reusing the appliance for multiple transfer cycles.
+The secure wipe erasure process follows the NIST 800-88 standards.

 The appliance is tamper-resistant in the following ways: